Requirements for the Alt A Graduate Teacher Education Program (TEP)

 - Admission to Candidacy: All Alt A candidates must file a signed and approved Admission to Candidacy form with their advisor after completion of 12 hours of graduate coursework.

 - Praxis II Exams: Candidates must pass all remaining Praxis II exam(s) required of their major (including the Principles of Learning and Teaching) prior to internship.
 Praxis II exams are administered by Educational Testing Services (ETS).
 Score reports are available 6-8 weeks after the test date, so plan to take the test in enough time for your score reports to be on file at UNA prior to the start of the internship semester.
-Click here for more information regarding the Praxis II exams.
+More information regarding the Praxis II exams

 - Internship: A nine (9) hour internship is the last requirement before graduating and applying for certification.
 Before a candidate can be admitted to internship, all other teacher education program requirements must be complete.